Persecution of LGBTQ people in Paraguay (1954–1989): An Immoral's Letter ("La Carta De Un Amoral")

 On the 30th of September 1959, in response to the continuous defamation and attacks against LGBTQ+ people, an anonymous writer sent a letter to the Paraguayan newspaper El País's director, Leopoldo Ramos Giménez.
 This letter states:«Dear Director: To El PAÍS, it was fair to baptize with the name of "social scourge" a big and respectable number of people, because they, motivated by pleasure, without offending anyone else, in moderation and silence, just like healthy intimate activities.
 This is different from the other erratic pleasures that are also born in a cultured society that has multiple public scandals.
-We believe that El PAIS is wrong, maybe because it is easier to hurt humans than to reflect socially, humanly, and philosophically.
+We believe that El PAÍS is wrong, maybe because it is easier to hurt humans than to reflect socially, humanly, and philosophically.
 We follow a vocation that is as old as humanity, and in this era of human rights, no one can deny us the right to be ourselves, of our embodied self, what we want, without disturbing anyone who does not do the same.